Renal Diet Food List

 Kidney Disease and Diet

-For persons with advanced kidney disease, it’s vital to stick to a kidney-friendly diet that helps decrease the amount of waste in the bloodstream.
+For people with advanced kidney disease, it’s vital to follow a kidney-friendly diet that helps decrease the amount of waste in the bloodstream.

 This diet is known as the renal diet, and it helps enhance kidney function while preventing further harm.